 CoonAmor is a small Maine Coon breeder and we have just a few litters per year.
-Almost all of our kittens go to pet homes with people looking to share their lives with these wonderful cats.
-A very few of our Maine Coon kittens go to other established Maine Coon breeders with similar breeding philosophies and standards like our own.
+Some of our kittens are available to pet homes with people looking to share their lives with these wonderful cats.
+Some of our Maine Coon kittens go to other established Maine Coon breeders with similar breeding philosophies and standards like our own.

 Our Maine Coon kittens’ parents are TICA award winning cats that represent the best of the breed.
-All our breeding cats have tested clear of HCM via echocardiogram and are DNA negative for the MyBPC3 mutation.
-Our breeding cats are also free of PK Deficiency gene, and their hips have been screened clear for Feline Hip Dysplasia.
+All our breeding cats have tested clear of HCM via echocardiogram.
+And they are DNA negative for the one mutation known for HCM, SMA and PKDef.
+Hips have been screened clear for Feline Hip Dysplasia.

-All kittens are spayed/neutered before they leave our home or are sometimes placed with an enforceable spay/neuter agreement.
+Kittens are spayed/neutered before they leave our home.
 All kittens are FeLV/FIV negative.
-Each kitten receives a wellness check, a set of kitten vaccinations and a microchip.
-They are usually ready to leave for their new homes after 12 weeks or 3 months of age.
+Any potential home with an existing cat will have to provide proof that their cats are also negative.
+Each kitten receives a health examination, and a set of kitten vaccinations.
+They are ready to leave for their new homes when they are between 12-18 weeks old.

-Kitten vaccinations are the 3 way non adjuvanted Merial PureVax FVRCP.
-They will require one booster at a year, of the same vaccination.
+Kitten vaccinations are the 3 way non adjuvanted Merial PureVax Feline 3 (FRCP).
+They will require one kitten vaccination at about 16 weeks, and a booster a year later, of the same vaccination.
 If Rabies is required by law, then the only vaccine we recommend is the Merial PureVax Feline Rabies.
 We do not use any other vaccinations including those for FIP and FeLV and our health guarantee is void should these vaccination ever be given.
 We recommend regular wellness checks but vaccination protocols have changed significantly over the past years.
 Please take some time to read the information:

 Our cats eat a species appropriate raw diet and enjoy major health benefits that pass down to each successive generation.
 We require that you continuing feeding this diet, and provide you with all the necessary information.
 Below are a couple of informative links from veterinarians.